 Purchase Requests for new software and license renewals must have an approved Campus Software Rubric/Evaluation Approval Form attached.
 These forms are initiated by the campus and submitted to the designated C & I Department.
 They are then reviewed by C & I and Technology staff, signed if approved, and returned to the initiating campus.
-Once the new software has gone through the vetting process, the campus may generate the PR and attach the approved BISD Software Evaluation Approval/Return of Investment form as well as the usage reports for software renewals.
+Once the new software has gone through the vetting process, the campus may generate the PR and attach the approved BISD Software Evaluation Approval/Return of Investment form.